 Any individual race awards will be presented at the conclusion of an event.
 If, after the results have been declared official, there is a change in position all affected awards must be forfeited and redistributed according to the official results.
-Year end championship awards shall be awarded to the top finishers in each class.
+Year end championship awards shall be presented to the top 3 finishers in each class.
 These awards will be presented at the Year End Banquet.
-A minimum average of 3 cars per race is required for a class to be eligible for year-end awards.
+A minimum average of 3 cars per race is required for a class to be eligible for year-end awards and a driver must have participated in at least 50% of the scheduled events.